Lotto24/app-doctor/README.md

 ## Usage

 Create a database of common failure causes for your application.
+Example:
 ```yaml
 ---
 name: ClassNotFoundException-SovereignStateLoaderListener